sarakdn/ProgPraktikum-ChillCloud/README.md

 # OpenStack setup
 To provide customers private cloud with IaaS OpenStack was deployed using Kolla Ansible on bare metal servers.
 A complete overview of the cloud system is possible to get through Horizon Dashboard.
 We fist deployed single node Open Stack as a POC to explore learning curve of OpenStack.
 Then we redeployed the whole as multinode.

-# VM creation in OpenStack
+# VM's creation in OpenStack
 After doing some research, by adjusting the images, flavors, key pairs and networks, we launched 4 instances running on Ubuntu 16.04 using Horizon.

 # Kubernetes deployment with Kubespray